Offxc/VLStaff/README.md

 **A:** Yes, the plugin only supports Velocity, the plugin is only required to execute commands on the proxy and the pm messenger, the rest of the features are executed on the backend server.

 **Q:** How can I set up the plugin on my server?
-**A:** You can check our [documentation]('https://docs.nookure.com/nkstaff/messenger.html') to learn how the plugin works and configure each aspect.
-If you find any difficulties during the process, you can join [our Discord server]('https://discord.nookure.com') and open a ticket, where we will help you fix your issue.
+**A:** You can check our documentation (coming soon) to learn how the plugin works and configure each aspect.
+If you find any difficulties during the process, you can open a Github issue, where we will help you fix your issue.

 **Q:** I can't find a feature that I would like.
 How can I suggest that to be implemented?
-**A:** You can join [our Discord server]('https://discord.nookure.com') and open a ticket explaining in detail what would you like to be implemented in next updates.
-We are always listening for feedback and trying to make NookureStaff better!
+**A:** You can open a Github issue explaining in detail what would you like to be implemented in next updates.
+We are always listening for feedback and trying to make VLStaff better!